privacytrustlab/ml_privacy_meter/experiments/README.md

 - `privacy_loss_sample` (leave one out) - Game 3.4
   This privacy game defines how to audit the privacy risk for a sample when the rest of the point is known to the adversary.
 An example configuration is provided in `config_samples_leave_one_out.yaml`.
 This game is similar to Game 3.3, except that the training dataset is fixed.
 In other words, the game quantifies the privacy risk of a target data record with regard to a fixed dataset.
 The figure in `demo_samples` shows the loss distribution of the target point (data with index 1000) for the models trained with it and models trained without it.
 The privacy risk report includes loss distribution of the target point (data with index 100) for the models trained with it and models trained without it (See [here](demo_samples_leave_one_out/report_sample_loss/individual_pr_100_100.png)) and the ROC of the adversary in distinguishing the two types of models (See [here](demo_samples_leave_one_out/report_sample_loss/individual_pr_roc_100_100.png)).
 Note that the rest of the training datasets for all models is the same.

-## Attack Algorithm
+## Auditing Algorithm

-The adversary simulates the privacy game above to compute how likely the target point is a member.
-Specifically, there are three ways to simulate the game, which corresponds to three different types of attacks:
+In order to audit the privacy risks, we take the role of the adversary who simulates the privacy game above to compute how likely the target point is to be a member.
+Specifically, there are three ways to simulate the game, which correspond to three different types of algorithms:

 - `reference_out`
   The adversary trains a set of reference models on datasets excluding the target point (OUT models).
 An example configuration is provided in `config_models_reference_out.yaml`.